siebud/Lab-8/README.md

 it became easier to know how to call methods and cast in such a way that it would be effective.

 Class list: Main, MesoAscii, MesoAsciiAbstract, MesoEqual, MesoSortedAbstract, MesoStation, StationLexicographical

+MesoStation
+This public class initializes and saves the ID data for a station, as well as providing methods to access this data.

+MesoAsciiAbstract
+This is an abstract class that has one required method, a calAverage method with no parameters that returns an int.

+MesoSortedAbstract
+This is an abstract class that has one required method, a sortedMap method with parameter of a HashMap with String and Integer values.
+The return type for sortedMap is a Map with String and Integer values.